anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 The document also includes a matrix for a number of proprietary drivers and some of the optional functions that these drivers support.
 This matrix is a handy tool to select storage backends that have the optional storage functions needed by the cloud operator.
 The cloud workload storage requirements helps determine the backends that should be deployed by the cloud operator.
 The common storage backend attachment methods include iSCSI, NFS, local disk, etc. and the matrix list the supported methods for each of the vendor drivers.
 The OpenStack Cinder [Available Drivers]( https://docs.openstack.org/cinder/latest/drivers.html) documentation provides a list of all OpenStack compatible drivers and their configuration options.

-The [Cinder Configuration]( https://docs.openstack.org/cinder/latest/configuration/index.html) document provides information on how to configure cinder including CNTT required capabilities for volume encryption, Policy configuration, quotas, etc. The [Cinder Administration]( https://docs.openstack.org/cinder/latest/admin/index.html) document provides information on the capabilities required by CNTT including managing volumes, snapshots, multi-storage backends, migrate volumes, etc.
+The [Cinder Configuration]( https://docs.openstack.org/cinder/latest/configuration/index.html) document provides information on how to configure cinder including Anuket required capabilities for volume encryption, Policy configuration, quotas, etc. The [Cinder Administration]( https://docs.openstack.org/cinder/latest/admin/index.html) document provides information on the capabilities required by Anuket including managing volumes, snapshots, multi-storage backends, migrate volumes, etc.

-[Ceph](https://ceph.io/) is the default CNTT Reference Architecture storage backend and is discussed below.
+[Ceph](https://ceph.io/) is the default Anuket Reference Architecture storage backend and is discussed below.

 #### 4.2.4.1.
 Ceph Storage Cluster